Plug-in Channel Estimation with Dithered Quantized Signals in Spatially Non-Stationary Massive MIMO Systems: Channel estimation with one-bit samples

-This problem can be efficiently solved using a variety of convex optimization techniques (see, e.g., \cite{chen2010nonnegativit, lawson1974solving}).
+This problem can be efficiently solved using a variety of convex optimization techniques (see, e.g., \cite{chen2010nonnegativit,lawson1974solving}).
 In our simulations, we use the novel MATLAB NNLS solver \cite{bill2022nnls} which is much faster and stabler than the built-in MATLAB function \textit{lsqnonneg}, especially under large problem dimensions as considered here.
-With the estimated ASF $\widehat{\gammav}^{\star}$ in hand, we obtain $\widehat{\Cm}_\hv^{\star}:=\widetilde{\Cm}_\hv(\widehat{\gammav}^{\star})$ as the final estimator of the channel covariance.
+The analysis of the computational complexity of the considered NNLS problem in \eqref{eq:NNLS} can be found in \cite[Appendix C]{yang2023structured}.
+With the estimated APS $\widehat{\gammav}^{\star}$ in hand, we obtain $\widehat{\Cm}_\hv^{\star}:=\widetilde{\Cm}_\hv(\widehat{\gammav}^{\star})$ as the final estimator of the channel covariance.